AspieSoft/go-regex/readme.md

 [![donation link](https://img.shields.io/badge/buy%20me%20a%20coffee-square-blue)](https://buymeacoffee.aspiesoft.com)

+A High Performance PCRE Regex Package That Uses A Cache.

 Simplifies the the go-pcre regex package.
 After calling a regex, the compiled output gets cached to improve performance.